mysidewalk/training-django/README.md

 - Python Slicing, Generators, OS and file operations
 - Setting up debugging in PyCharm

+## Preparation
+- Have an understanding of Python Syntax
+- Have a PyCharm, Vagrant, and Virtualbox installed on your machine
+- Have a checked out version of this repository (`https://github.com/pjfreeze/platform-engineer-intermediate.git`)

 ## Additional Resources
 - [Django tutorial](https://docs.djangoproject.com/en/1.7/intro/tutorial01/)
 - [DRF tutorial](http://www.django-rest-framework.org/tutorial/1-serialization/)